 The Children Act 1989 and 2004, states a child is anyone who has not reached their 18th birthday.
-The commitment to safeguarding and promoting the welfare of children however will extend to all children and young people who visit The Gates as well as our own students.
+The commitment to safeguarding and promoting the welfare of children however will extend to all children and young people who visit St Michael's CEP School as well as our own students.